koch-tobias/master-thesis/README.md

 ## 🚀 Updates

 **2023.08.27**
-Update models -> Models are trained on more data (3 car parts added for interior measurements) **2023.08.03**
+Update models -> 3 more car parts are added (for interior measures) **2023.08.03**
 Update models -> Now trained on 33 vehicles instead of 8